vuejs/vue-cli/docs/core-plugins/e2e-webdriverio.md

 vue add e2e-webdriverio
 ```

+For users with older CLI versions you may need to run `vue add @vue/e2e-webdriverio`.

 ## Running Tests

 By default, all tests inside the `specs` folder will be run using Chrome.
 If you'd like to run end-to-end tests against Chrome (or Firefox) in headless mode, simply pass the `--headless` argument.
+Tests will be automatically run in parallel when executed in the cloud.

 ```sh
 $ vue-cli-service test:e2e
 ```

-This will run the tests automatically in parallel on Firefox and Chrome.

 **Running a single test**